People

 Trade Marks & Passing Off

-Lifestyle Equities v Ahmed & Ahmed [2021] EWCA Civ 625; [2021] F.S.R.
+[2021] EWCA Civ 625; [2021] F.S.R.
 31; [2021] Bus.
 L.R.
-1020: Tim (led by Peter Knox KC) acted for the director Defendants in respect of a claim for an account of profits against them.
-The case raises important points of law in respect of the liability of directors as joint tortfeasors, where their company has been held liable for a strict liability tort (trade mark infringement) and whether, when taking such account, the directors and company are jointly or severally liable for the sums to be accounted.
-The case was appealed to the Supreme Court (hearing 20 / 21 Feb 2023) and judgment is expected shortly.
+1020: Tim (led by Peter Knox KC) acted for the director Defendants in respect of a claim to make them liable as joint tortfeasors for the established acts of corporate trade mark infringement and then for an account of profits against them including making them liable on a joint and several basis for the unpaid account levied against the corporate defendants.
+The case raised important points of law in respect of the liability of directors as joint tortfeasors, where their company has been held liable for a strict liability tort (trade mark infringement) and whether, when taking such account, the directors and company are jointly or severally liable for the sums to be accounted and then even if the directors are liable as joint tortfeasors whether their past salaries can be recovered against them as part of that account of profits.
+The case was appealed to the Supreme Court.

 Grenade (UK) Ltd v Grenade Energy Ltd & Anr [2016] EWHC 877 (IPEC) – represented the Defendants at the Claimant’s application for summary judgment for passing off & trade mark infringement